leonid-shevtsov/ambient_theme.vim/README.md

 `echo g:AmbientLightValue` will let you see the current value.

+`g:AmbientThemeLight` is the theme to associate when it is bright enough.
+Assign it as a string.
+Defaults to 'autumnleaf'.

+`g:AmbientThemeDark` is the theme to associate when it is dark.
+Defaults to 'railscast2'.

 # Compiling the binary yourself

 There's a binary that reads the light sensor value.
 You'll need gcc to compile it.
 Otherwise, it's as simple as: